mdbootstrap/mdb-ui-kit/docs/components/pagination.md

-Provide pagination links for your site or app with the multi-page pagination component, or the simpler [pager alternative](#pager).
+Provide pagination links for your site or app with the multi-page pagination component.

 ## Contents